Bing Crosby (1903-1977)

 It is more than reasonable to rank singer/actor Harry Lillis “Bing” Crosby as a pivotal figure in the development of all modern popular entertainment.
 Out of many entertainers populating the crowded airwaves of early radio, this richly expressive baritone from Tacoma, Washington was THE voice most welcome on millions of radios during the Depression.
 To a public accustomed to Jolson’s brassy belting or the prevalent “Irish Tenor” style of delivery, Crosby was something entirely different: casual, lightly jazzy, modulated to the intimacy of the microphone and not to the second gallery of the live theatre.
 His radio prominence immediately translated into mammoth recording success, and film stardom was not far behind.
 By WWII, Bing Crosby was the most famous, revered person on earth, the first multi-media superstar.

-His early recording successes were compounded by countless film appearances that established his identity forever as The Crooner: “I Surrender, Dear,” “Prisoner of Love,” “Please,” “Out of Nowhere,” “Wrap Your ” “Just One More Chance, “June in January,” “Love Is Just Around the Corner,” “Love in Bloom,” “Love Thy Neighbor,” “Easy To Remember,” “Pennies From Heaven,” “I’m An Old Cowhand,” “Small Fry,” “Pocketful of Dreams.”
+His early recording successes were compounded by countless film appearances that established his identity forever as The Crooner: “I Surrender, Dear,” “Prisoner of Love,” “Please,” “Out of Nowhere,” “Wrap Your Troubles In Dreams,” “Just One More Chance, “June in January,” “Love Is Just Around the Corner,” “Love in Bloom,” “Love Thy Neighbor,” “Easy To Remember,” “Pennies From Heaven,” “I’m An Old Cowhand,” “Small Fry,” “Pocketful of Dreams.”
 Later, Crosby would surpass even this level of success by starring with Bob Hope in the legendary Road pictures, winning an Academy Award singing “Too-Ra-Loo-Ra” and “Swinging on a Star” in GOING MY WAY and introducing the ultimate American Christmas carol, “White Christmas.”
 More songs forever associated with him: “Moonlight Becomes You,” “Accent-tchu-Ate The Positive,” “But Beautiful,” “In the Cool, Cool, Cool of the Evening,” “Count Your Blessings,” “True Love.”
 “The Second Time Around.”

 The enigmatic, seemingly carefree and modest personality subtly disguised what was truly a global presence.
 In a golden age crowded shoulder-to-shoulder with extraordinary talent, Bing Crosby was arguably the most important entertainment figure of the first half of the twentieth century.